Hesperotestudo

 Hesperotestudo ("Western turtle") is an extinct genus of tortoise native to North and Central America (ranging as far south as Costa Rica) from the Early Miocene to the Late Pleistocene.
-Species of Hesperotesudo varied widely in size, with a large undescribed specimen from the Late Pleistocene of El Salvador reaching 150 cm in carapace length, larger than that of extant giant tortoises.
+Species of Hesperotestudo varied widely in size, with a large undescribed specimen from the Late Pleistocene of El Salvador reaching 150 cm in carapace length, larger than that of extant giant tortoises.
 Historically considered a subgenus of Geochelone, it is now considered to be distantly related to that genus.
 Its relationships with other tortoises are uncertain.
-The exposed areas of the bodies of Hesperotesudo species were extensively covered with large dermal ossicles, which in life were covered in keratin.
+The exposed areas of the bodies of Hesperotestudo species were extensively covered with large dermal ossicles, which in life were covered in keratin.
 It has been suggested that species of Hesperotestudo were relatively tolerant of cold weather.
-Hesperotestudo became extinct at the end of the Pleistocene and beginning of the Holocene co-incident with the arrival of the first humans in North America, and sites have been found where Hesperotestudo were butchered.
+Hesperotestudo became extinct at the end of the Pleistocene roughly co-incident with the arrival of the first humans in North America.
+There is apparently a site in Florida where one individual may have been killed that some suggested were evidence of butchering, although others suggested that the turtle was neither cooked nor does a ledge that was found near it date at the same time as it.